Skip advert

 Seats & space in the back

-Head and knee room in the back is excellent; against the tape measure it’s pretty much a match to what you’ll get in the larger Enyaq.
-Like a lot of electric cars, the rear floor in the Elroq is high to accommodate the battery underneath.
+Against the tape measure, we found that the Elroq is pretty much a match for head and knee room to the larger Enyaq.
+Like many electric cars, the rear floor in the Elroq is high to accommodate the battery underneath.
 This can leave long-legged passengers without much under-thigh support, but Skoda’s simple yet effective solution is to extend the seat bases.

 Advertisement - Article continues below